 Bernd, born in 1962, is living near Munich, Germany.
 I began ham radio in 1974 at age 12 as SWL with the support of my parents (DF3CP and DL1MAO).
-Since 1977 I am licensed as DF3CB and very soon found my way to High Speed CW, DXing and Contesting.
-I am working as database application software developer.
+Since 1977 licensed as DF3CB.
+Also licensed as N3GER (ex AL7MQ).
+I am working as ERP application software developer.

-My first major goal in the early 80's was to work the 5 Band-DXCC with a 100 Watts and two low dipoles.
-After having reached this goal, I upgraded my station with my first home-brew amplifier and a tribander.
-My main radio interests are DXing on 160m to 10m plus 6 Meters and Contesting, although retired a bit from contesting.
-I have worked all DXCC entities on Mixed and Phone, need only P5 as my last one on CW, three more entities on RTTY.
-I have all 40 WAZ Zones confirmed on the nine HF bands and 37 zones on 6m.
-CW is my favorite mode.
+My main radio interests are DXing (DXCC, DXCC Challenge, WAZ and WAS awards) on 160m through 10m plus 6 Meters, 60 Meters and Contesting, although retired from contesting meanwhile.
+I have all DXCC entities confirmed on Mixed and Phone, need only P5 as my last one on CW, three more entities on RTTY.

 - Fast Log Entry (FLE)

 - FTDXRC - CAT and Remote Control for the YAESU FTDX5000, FT-2000 and FT-950